Does a Wellness Check Go on Your Record? Welfare Check?

 HIPPA does prohibit medical professionals from disclosing a person was admitted pursuant to a welfare check.9

-Does a Wellness Check Go On Your Record For Public Searches?
+Is a Wellness Check Recorded in Your Public Record?

-Does a wellness check go on your record for the public to view?
-A wellness check will not show up on a public search because it is generally not considered a public record but if a criminal investigation transpires from it, then the investigation may be.
+Some may wonder if a wellness check becomes part of your public record.
+Typically, a wellness check will not show up on a public search because it is generally not considered a public record but if a criminal investigation transpires from it, then the investigation may be.
 It is only when a criminal charge stems from the wellness check that any public record will be generated.
 In this case, the public record is the pending criminal charge, not the welfare check.

 For example, if someone requests a welfare check on a person known to abuse drugs, and, in the course of the welfare check law enforcement sees illegal substances in plain site and takes the person into custody, the public record will show a drug charge, not that family or friends requested a check.